putitsimply/christian-bible-explained/job.md

 ## What it contains

 Job is introduced as a man who is known for doing what is right.
 He has a large family, lots of animals and land, and a respected place in his community.
 Then the story shifts to a scene in heaven, where a challenger claims that Job is only faithful because his life is easy.
-[God](glossary.md#god) [^gl-god] allows Job to be tested, but with limits.
+[God[^gl_god]](glossary.md#god) allows Job to be tested, but with limits.

 Very quickly, Job’s life falls apart.
 Raiders steal his animals, a disaster kills his servants, and a storm collapses a house where his children are gathered, killing them.
 Soon after, Job also becomes very sick, covered in painful sores.
 Job is devastated, but at first he refuses to curse [God](glossary.md#god).